Create a single directory

 traceroute

-Trace the network path packets take to a host by sending probes with increasing TTL.
+Trace the path packets take to a host, showing each hop.

 tcpdump

 Capture and display packets on network interfaces.
-Use BPF filters to narrow traffic.
+Supports filters and pcap output.

 netstat

-Print network connections, routing tables, interface stats, and more (legacy tool).
+Print network connections, routing tables, and interface statistics (legacy tool).

 apt